The History of the London English Study Group

-You must confirm that your passport is valid through December 2015.
-All students participating on the Spring 2014 London English Study Group will be required to obtain a U.K. student visa.
+You must confirm that your passport is valid through December 2020.
+All students participating on the Spring 2020 London English Study Group will be required to obtain a U.K. visa.
 With participation on this study group comes the responsibility of understanding and complying with U.K. visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 119 McGregory, to learn as much as you can about the visa requirements.
-For some students there are significant requirements to be met that take time, advance planning, and incur extra costs.
+If you will not be traveling on a U.S. passport, it is imperative that you contact an adviser in Off Campus Study, 101 McGregory Hall, to learn as much as you can about the visa requirements.
+For some students, there can be significant requirements to be met that take time, advance planning, and incur extra costs.

 Program Dates Late January to Early May, 2020